wmustafaAwad/FaceBlur/README.md

 If many faces are there, only the largest face will be blurred.
 If no faces are there, nothing gets blurred.
 The output image is a BW version of the input Image.

 ## Later Versions:
 The current version outputs a BW version of the images, with the blur using a 1-0 mask.
+Later versions should:
+* output RGB-colored images
-Later versions should deal with RGB-colored images and use Gaussian mask on the blur effect.
+* use Gaussian mask on the blur effect.
-Also, the same methodology will be applied to videos using FFmpeg.
-So, stay tuned.
+* same methodology will be applied to videos using FFmpeg.
+Providing options of: Either producing a mask video to be used in any other video editing tool OR the video itself with the face blurred.

 ## Tools used:
 - OpenCV & Numpy in Python